stineje/CharLib/docs/manual/source/chapters/04_procedures.rst

 To create a custom measurement procedure, you must:

-1. Create a new Python file and add a generator and callble as described above.
+1. Create a new Python file and add a generator and callable as described above.
 Use the existing procedures as reference material to build your own.
 2. Register your procedure using the ``@register`` decorator.
 Make sure to include any parameters from the cell configuration YAML as string arguments.